-Due to the smooth synoptic temperature distribution preceding such a strong mountain wave event, the Antarctic polar vortex is an ideal natural laboratory to constrain NAT nucleation rates above the ice frost point (T{ice}).
-For this purpose we performed DMI PSC model runs in which homogeneous surface freezing of NAT out of liquid STS was included as representative of a size-selective nucleation mechanism at temperatures above T{ice} .
-Homogeneous surface dependent nucleation of NAD (Tabazadeh et al., 2002) was included in the model by assuming an instantaneous conversion of NAD to NAT.
+the model by assuming an instantaneous conversion of NAD to NAT.
 Various surface nucleation rates have been tested: the original rates by Tabazadeh et al. (2002) have been reduced by a factor of 20 according to Larsen et al. (2004), by 200, and by 2000.

-In the model run which is compatible with rates deduced from Arctic observations (Larsen et al., 2004) NAT PSCs appeared with particle radii $>3 \mu m$ as early as 23 May.
+In the model run which is compatible with rates deduced from Arctic observations (Larsen et al., 2004) NAT PSCs appeared with particle radii $>3~\mu m$ as early as 23 May.
 By 5 June, most of the modeled PSC region was populated with NAT PSCs, which, due to their large radius, cannot directly be distinguished from STS clouds in the MIPAS measurements using the aforementioned analysis methods.
 However, model results including sedimentation show that these large particles denitrify the upper PSC levels very quickly, preventing formation of extended regions of PSCs in mid-June as was seen in our observations (Fig. 6).
 We had to reduce the nucleation rate further (by a factor of 2000 with respect to Tabazadeh et al., 2002) to comply with the observations.

-5. Conclusions
+5 Conclusions

-We have shown that stratospheric mountain wave activity forming ice over the Antarctic Peninsula and Ellsworth Mountains is the only mechanism that explains the sudden formation of vortex-wide areas of NAT PSCs around Antarctica during 10-12 June.
+We could explain the sudden formation of vortex-wide areas of NAT PSCs around Antarctica during 10-12 June only by stratospheric mountain wave activity forming ice over the Antarctic Peninsula and Ellsworth Mountains.
 The process operating here is the same mountain wave NAT formation model originally proposed by Carslaw et al. (1999) for the Arctic winter stratosphere.
-Yet significant mountain wave-induced PSC formation has been largely discounted in the Antarctic, due to fewer mountains and colder synoptic temperatures.
+Yet significant mountain wave-induced PSC formation has been largely discounted in the

+Antarctic, due to fewer mountains and colder synoptic temperatures.
 Nonetheless, several observational studies from the late 1980s and early 1990s also reported PSCs forming initially near the Antarctic Peninsula, then rapidly filling out greater volumes downstream (Cariolle et al., 1989; Ricaud et al., 1995).
 Since stratospheric mountain waves occur recurrently over the Antarctic Peninsula during winter (Wu and Jiang, 2002; Bacmeister et al., 1990), the localized mountain wave-triggering of synoptic-scale NAT belts documented here may not be a rare or even unusual event, and so may explain these earlier observations as well.
 This suggests a more significant role for mountain waves in Antarctic PSC formation than has heretofore been appreciated.